 The program of study leading to the Bachelor of Arts degree in Social Work is accredited by the Commission on Accreditation of the Council on Social Work Education (CSWE) at the baccalaureate level.
-CSWE core competencies are denoted in parentheses in the program goals and objectives identified above.
 For more information about CSWE accreditation and core competencies, please visit the CSWE website.

 The Social Work curriculum is carefully sequenced around a professional foundation that includes content on social work values and ethics, diversity, social and economic justice, populations-at-risk, human behavior and the social environment, social welfare policy and services, social work research, social work practice, and a field practicum.